samueljmello/cloudwatch-logging/README.md

 # Cloudwatch Logging
 Within CloudWatch exists a feature called LogGroups which, when combined with CloudWatch Agent, can pipe logs to custom groups, allowing for a single-pane-of-glass for log analysis and alerting.

-This POC creates the resources in order to demo the functionality.
-The architecture is as follows:
+This POC creates resources in order to demo the functionality.

+**Architecture Diagram**

 ![deployed architecture and future state](./architecture.png)

+Utilizing CloudWatch, your custom applications can benefit from alarms, event rules, and other CloudWatch features to monitor & detect problems before your users experience them.

+**Resources Created**:
 1. Security Group provisioned in default VPC allowing port 22 and 80 for a provided IP address.
 2. IAM Role using two managed IAM policies:
    1. CloudWatchAgentServerPolicy